“I haven’t found a science concept yet that I can’t explain to my kids.

 Beyond the degrees: Curiosity and conversation

-I am quick to grasp technical ideas because I am insanely curious.
-About everything.
+I am quick to grasp technical ideas because I am insanely curious about everything.
 I chose astrophysics as a major because of its breadth.
 I loved that I would need to apply many disciplines of physics (magnetohydrodynamics, classical mechanics, special, general relativity) to whatever I wanted to study (exploding stars, black holes).
-I chose the University of Minnesota for graduate school in part so I could take graduate level courses outside my major.
-I did better in Differential Geometry (the mathematics that underlies Einstein’s theory of general relativity) than in many of my core astrophysics requirements.
+I chose the University of Minnesota for graduate school in part so I could take graduate level courses outside my major, and I got better grades in Differential Geometry (the mathematics that underlies Einstein’s theory of general relativity) than in many of my core astrophysics requirements.

 I often helped many of my fellow graduate student classmates understand lectures given by a particularly brilliant professor.
-And I’ve spent much of my adult life talking about science and technology to friends and family who don’t even like science (supposedly).
+And I’ve spent much of my adult life talking about science and technology to friends and family who claim to not even like science.
 One of my best friends is a yoga teacher.
 Not only have I convinced her that vaccinating her kids is safe and essential, she’s now interested in cosmology.

-I love to help bridge the communication gap between technical and non-technical people.
+I save technical staff’s time because they’re comfortable talking with me, and I know what questions to ask.
 My non-science friends (and my mom!) tell me that I make everything clearer.
 Engineering colleagues have told me I am one of the only communications staff who understands and cares about their technology and the right messaging.
-I save technical staff’s time because they’re comfortable talking with me, and I know what questions to ask.